Protect your partner. Provide for your children. Keep the peace.

 Vague wording causes disputes.
 Instead:

-Do you own your home as joint tenants?
+Do you own your home as joint tenants with rights of survivorship?
 If so, your share automatically goes to your partner — even if your Will says otherwise.
 Switching to tenants in common means you each own a defined share.
 You can then:

 Even a carefully written Will can be challenged under the Inheritance Act 1975 if someone feels they’ve been unfairly excluded — including: